eddyerburgh/notes/docs/operating-systems/linux/time-management.md

 The system timer provides a timer interrupt that runs at a regular interval.
 The system timer can be implemented using an electronic clock that oscillates at a programmable frequency, or with a decrementer: a counter that decrements at a fixed-rate until the counter reaches zero {% cite lkd -l 219 %}.

-The primary interrupt timer on x86 is the programmable interrupt timer (PIT).
+The primary interrupt timer on x86 is the PIT (Programmable Interrupt Timer).
 The kernel programs the PIT on boot to run the timer at `HZ` frequency {% cite lkd -l 219 %}.

 ## The timer interrupt handler